GabrielAlvesDS/TempTrack/README.md

 With the best hyperparameters identified, the final model was trained.
 After training, predictions were made on the test set, and error metrics were calculated to assess the model's performance, focusing on its accuracy in predicting hourly temperatures.

 This process allowed for fine-tuning the model, maximizing its accuracy and generalization ability to new data.

+## Model Evaluation

+### Prophet
+The performance of the Prophet model was assessed using the following metrics:

+- Mean Squared Error (MSE): 10.58
+- Root Mean Squared Error (RMSE): 3.25
+- Mean Absolute Error (MAE): 2.47
+- Mean Absolute Percentage Error (MAPE): 9.96%

+The Prophet model shows an RMSE of 3.25°C and an MAE of 2.47°C, indicating that the predictions deviate from actual temperatures by these amounts on average.
+Additionally, the MAPE of 9.96% suggests that the average prediction error is about 9.96% relative to the actual values.
+The Prophet model was notably easier to implement, as it required no additional feature creation and achieved these results without the need for hyperparameter tuning.

+### XGBoost
+The performance of the final XGBoost model was assessed using the following metrics:

+- Mean Squared Error (MSE): 15.44
+- Root Mean Squared Error (RMSE): 3.93
+- Mean Absolute Error (MAE): 3.00
+- Mean Absolute Percentage Error (MAPE): 12.34%

+The XGBoost model achieved an MSE of 15.44, RMSE of 3.93, MAE of 3.00, and MAPE of 12.34%.
+The performance metrics for XGBoost were approximately 17.65% to 34.16% worse compared to Prophet.

+### Performance Comparison:

+- MSE: XGBoost's MSE is approximately 45.8% higher than Prophet's MSE.
+- RMSE: XGBoost's RMSE is about 20.9% higher than Prophet's RMSE.
+- MAE: XGBoost's MAE is roughly 21.5% higher than Prophet's MAE.
+- MAPE: XGBoost's MAPE is about 23.8% higher than Prophet's MAPE.

+It is important to note that the XGBoost model required an extensive phase for hyperparameter tuning, which consumed significant time.
+In contrast, the Prophet model's simplicity and effectiveness in this case suggest that it might be a more suitable choice for temperature forecasting in similar scenarios.